Course Outline

 2

-Justification of appropriate curriculum connections, including Language, Literature and Literacy Strands in the Australian Curriculum, and alignment to EYLF/QKLG where appropriate.
+Analysis, synthesis and integration of curriculum connections, including Language, Literature and Literacy Strands in the Australian Curriculum, and alignment to EYLF/QKLG where appropriate.

 3